mwarzynski/confidence2019_teaser_lottery/README.md

 ![Slice visualization](images/go-slices-usage-and-internals_slice-struct.png)

 In fact, a slice is a pointer to the memory and not the memory itself!
-It means we are able to write to the *original* `amounts` memory at the lottery.
+It means we are able to write to the *original* `amounts` memory while the lottery evaluation.
 However, slice is kind of like the `vector` in C++.
 If you will append the element over the available capacity, it will reallocate itself to the another bigger memory chunk.
 Therefore we must ensure, reallocation won't happen.